PX4/PX4-Devguide/en/setup/dev_env_linux.md

 source ~/.bashrc
 ```

-#### Sysroot Installation
+### Sysroot Installation

 A sysroot is required to provide the libraries and header files needed to cross compile applications for the Snapdragon Flight applications processor.

-The qrlSDK sysroot provies the required header files and libraries for the camera, GPU, etc.
+The qrlSDK sysroot provides the required header files and libraries for the camera, GPU, etc.

 Download the file [Flight\_3.1.1\_qrlSDK.zip](http://support.intrinsyc.com/attachments/download/690/Flight_3.1.1_qrlSDK.zip) and save it in `cross_toolchain/download/`.